rjust/defects4j/framework/bug-mining/README.md

    missing files).
 Each file in `trigger_tests` contains the stack trace for a reproduced fault:
     - `vim bug-mining/framework/projects/<project_id>/trigger_tests/*`

+4. If an invalid triggering test is encountered (e.g., due to a configuration issue), remove the corresponding line from the rev_pairs file, fix the issue, and reexecute Step 1.
+If there is a corresponding file for the fixed revision in the failing_tests folder, then reexecute the analysis script for this bug as well.

 **TODO: Describe how to repeat steps 1-3 if an invalid triggering test is encountered.
 Also, describe whether analyze-project needs to be rerun in case a configuration issue is fixed.**